gerikzatorski/Baxter-Checkers-ME495_2016/README.md

 ### How to Run the Demo
 > roslaunch user_interface.launch

-  Then input your desired moves when prompted by the terminal.
+Input your desired moves when prompted by the terminal.<br>
-  Make sure both the square you want to move from and the square you would like to move to are included in the string entered.
+Make sure both the square you want to move from and the square you would like to move to are included in the string entered.<br>
-  Use this format: "B2 A3"
+Ex.
+If you want to move from B2 to A3, stick to this format: B2 A3

 ### Workflow Operation